Showing posts with label Sightings log. Show all posts

 Species of the week – 6th October

-This our largest hoverfly (In the U.K) and if you have seen one you can probably understand why it’s often mistaken for the European hornet Vespa crabo, and with good reason.
+This is our largest hoverfly (In the U.K) and if you have seen one you can probably understand why it’s often mistaken for the European hornet Vespa crabo, and with good reason.
 Its markings mimic the hornet in both colouration and design, a classic example of Batesian mimicry.
-However, this hornet mimic will not sting, bite or get aggressive defending a nest, as doesn’t have one and is often seen late summer and into autumn on a warm day.
+However, this hornet mimic will not sting, bite or get aggressive defending a nest, as it doesn’t have one and is often seen late summer and into autumn on a warm day.

 A Greater Hornet Plumehorn (Volucella zonaria) on ivy